PaulBondUK/breadit-news-frontend/README.md

 ## Prerequisites

-Ensure you have at least NodeJS v12.12.0 installed on your machine.
+Ensure you have at least Node.js v12.12.0 installed on your machine.
 Run the following command to check:

 ```
-node --version
+node -v
 ```

 ## Installation instructions